devlific/Devlific.Wcf.Ninject.Examples/README.md

-Wcf 4 and Ninject 3 is a pretty sweet combination, but geting bootstrapped with it can be a tricky experience...maybe that's an understatement.
+Wcf 4 and Ninject 3 is a pretty sweet combination, but getting bootstrapped with it can be a tricky experience...maybe that's an understatement.
 Hopefully this will help.

 ######Pre-Requisites